dev-hritwik/dev-hritwik.github.io/_posts/2020-04-16-Hierarchy.md

 ---
 layout: post
-title: The tragedy of hierarchy.
+title: The tragedy of hierarchy
 subtitle: An opinion on why we need to rethink our conception of hierarchy.
 ---